PreciselyData/cloudnative-geocoding/kubernetes/cluster/aks/README.md

 For more information about the `kubectl` configuration, refer to [Microsoft's documentation](https://docs.microsoft.com/en-us/azure/aks/kubernetes-walkthrough).

 ### Verify the cluster
-To verify that your cluster was created successfully, and your kubectl client is pointing to the cluster, execute this command:
+To verify that your cluster was created successfully, and your kubectl client is pointing to the cluster, run this command:

 ```
 kubectl cluster-info